Skip to main content

 Checkpoint 6.13.2.

 A year is a leap year if it is divisible by 4; however, if the year can be evenly divided by 100, it is NOT a leap year, unless the year is also evenly divisible by 400 then it is a leap year.
-Write code that iterates through the given list of years and adds leap years to a list called "is_leap_year".
+Write code that iterates through the given list of years and adds leap years to a list of booleans called "is_leap_year".
 Use if statements.

 Year Leap?